National Dish of Somalia Lahoh

 - Cover and let sit for thirty (0:30) minutes until it appears frothy.

-- Preheat a skillet and slightly grease it.
+- Preheat a skillet and lightly grease it.

-- Spoon some of the batter into the skillet, making a spiral, circular shape.
+- Spoon some of the batters into the skillet, making a spiral, circular shape.

 - Cook on one side until the batter is dry at the top and the edges can peel away from the pan, then set aside to cool.